This feature is only available with an active Enterprise license. Please add your license key to activate it.

 GitHub

-Prerequisite: Add GitHub as an OAuth provider.
+Prerequisite: Configure GitHub as an external identity provider.
 Permission syncing works with GitHub.com, GitHub Enterprise Cloud, and GitHub Enterprise Server.
 For organization-owned repositories, users that have read-only access (or above) via the following methods will have their access synced to Sourcebot:- Outside collaborators

 - Organization members that are direct collaborators